bojordan/bojordan.github.io/_posts/2022-09-21-Keyboard-play-part2.md

 title: Keyboard play, part 2
 ---

 First, I tried the [Keychron Q1](https://www.keychron.com/products/keychron-q1).
 I got one with a knob, which I like to use to control volume on my Mac, and which I dislike since the knob is in a key-shaped hole in the top case.
-I use this keyboard with my Mac.

 When I am programming (especially on Windows), I find I'm a heavy user of Home/End keys, and I find the traditional tenkeyless 85% keyboard more comfortable.
 Enter the [Keychron Q3](https://www.keychron.com/products/keychron-q3-qmk-custom-mechanical-keyboard).
 No knob on this one.